'Messi was impossible but Ronaldo was close to happening' - The truth about Arsenal's near-misses in the transfer market | Goal.com

 For a time, the defender looked certain to be making the move from Spain alongside Fabregas, only for the deal to collapse at the last moment.

-“We were already well down the line with the other two but, in the end, we were able to sign only Cesc,” Cagigao said.
+“We were already well down the line with [Pique] but, in the end, we were able to sign only Cesc,” Cagigao said.

 “With Gerard, there was a difference of opinion contractually and he joined Manchester United six months after that.”

-Cagigao – who started out as a part-time scout at Arsenal in 1996 and progressing to head of global recruitment before leaving the club last month – has seen lots of other near misses in the transfer market over the years.
+Cagigao – who started out as a part-time scout at Arsenal in 1996 and progressing to head of global recruitment before leaving the club last month – has seen lots of other near-misses in the transfer market.

 Indeed, Cristiano Ronaldo could easily have become a Gunner before leaving Sporting CP for Manchester United in 2003.